 After approval by the research and ethical committee and written informed consent of the patient, the study was carried out in ASA I and ASA II patients, aged between 30 -70 years, posted for TURP at IGMC, Shimla.
 The study was conducted in controlled prospective randomized manner from July 2018 to July 2019.
 The patients were assigned to their respective groups using random allocation software.
-ASA I and ASA II, diagnosed case of BPH, male patient aged between 30-70 years Scheduled for TURP were included in study.
-Patients refusal to participate in the study, ASA class Ш and above. local hypersensitivity to anaesthetic, contraindication to spinal anaesthesia and patients on anticoagulant and antiplatelet drugs were excluded from study.
+ASA I and ASA II ,diagnosed case of BPH, male patient aged between 30-70 years Scheduled for TURP were included in study.
+Patients refusal to participate in the study, ASA class III and above. hypersensitivity to local anaesthetic, contraindication to spinal anaesthesia and patients on anticoagulant and antiplatelet drugs were excluded from study.
 Patients were divided into two groups Group C & Group T using random allocation software with 30 patients in each group receive conventional approach and Taylors lumbosacral approach of spinal anaesthesia with 3 ml of bupivacaine 0.5% hyperbaric solution respectively.
 All patients were preoperatively evaluated clinically, with routine investigations.
-Informed written consent to be taken from all patient included in the study .The patients were kept fasting for 8-10 hrs overnight and premedicated with tablet alprazolam 0.50 mg per orally night before surgery and 3 hour prior to surgery with sip of water.
-Patient was shifted to operation theatre, Intravenous access was secured and IV fluid started .
+Informed written consent to be taken from all patient included in the study.
+The patients were kept fasting for 8-10 hrs overnight and premedicated with tablet alprazolam 0.50 mg per orally night before surgery and 3 hour prior to surgery with sip of water.
+Patient was shifted to operation theatre, Intravenous access was secured and IV fluid started.
 Patients was monitored for heart rate (H.R), lead II electrocardiography (ECG), pulse oximetry (Spo2) and non invasive blood pressure (NIBP) every 5 min during surgery .The patient was positioned in sitting position.
 After cleaning and draping, the allocated interspace was identified by palpation.
 Then 2ml of 2% plain lignocaine was infiltrated on the skin.
-The lumbar puncture was performed with 26 gauze spinal needle in the sitting position using midline approach at L3- L4 interspace for C group and L5- S1 interspace by using Taylors approach for T group.
-After identification of needle placement by free flow of cerebrospinal fluid, the subarachnoid block was established of 0.5% administrating 3 ml bupivacaine hyperbaric solution and patient was turned to the supine position and left in supine position for 10 minute. onset of sensory block was assessed from the time of injecting drug into subarachnoid space till complete analgesia at the level of T-10 was achieved.
+The lumbar puncture was performed with 26 gauze spinal needle in the sitting position using midline approach at $L_3$ - $L_4$ interspace for C group and $L{5}$ - $S_1$ interspace by using Taylors approach for T group.
+After identification of needle placement by free flow of cerebrospinal fluid, the subarachnoid block was established bv administrating 3 ml of 0.5% bupivacaine hyperbaric solution and patient was turned to the supine position and left in supine position for 10 minute.
+Onset of sensory block was assessed from the time of injecting drug into subarachnoid space till complete analgesia at the level of T-10 was achieved.
 Maximum Level of sensory block was checked bilaterally by pin prick method with 23 gauge hypodermic blunt needle and dermatomal level was tested every 2 min until the highest level was stabilized for four consecutive tests.
 The onset of motor block was assessed every 2 minutes till complete motor block was achieved as per Modified Bromage Scale.
-The duration of motor block was taken as the time from complete motor block (Modified Bromage 1) to time when lower limb can be moved freely (Modified
+The duration of motor block was taken as the time from complete motor block (Modified Bromage 1) to time when lower limb can be moved freely (Modified Bromage 6).

-Bromage 6).
 Hypotension (mean blood pressure recording less than 20 % of baseline) if any patient were treated with help of intravenous fluid bolus and incremental doses of vasopressor agent mephentermine 6 mg i.v.
-Data collected was entered and analyzed in excel sheet , using appropriate statistical software and test of significance .
+Bradycardia (heart rate less than 20% of baseline) if occurs, it was treated